-September 10 2014 was a day of mixed feelings at echoVME.
+September 10 2014 was a day of mixed feelings at echoVME Digital a leading digital marketing agency in Chennai.
 Happy because there was going to be a treat, sad because for one of the senior most employees (not in age, in experience with echoVME) it would be the last day.
 The day started out great with the usual “Where do we go?” debate which almost had the BDE Saranya & Design Head Prashanth emotionally blackmailing one of the deciding Social Media execs to choose Pizza Republic over Bombay Halwa House.
 Now, as one of the people who was giving the treat (I was also the one blackmailed) it was upto me to decide… and I chose Bombay Halwa House!
 There was a rousing applause from the vegetarians of the gang, the non-vegetarians were disappointed & Sharath, our SM Marketing exec almost gave up on hopes of eating non-vegetarian food with us!

 Crestfallen but still upbeat – the non vegetarians & the happy ones all of us set off to Bombay Halwa House in Poonamallee Road.
 Being new to Chennai, I must say this city is very deceptive in the image it portrays to people.
 The building was old & sturdy, one which oozed old world charm.
 The minute you walk in, the swanky interiors blew my mind!
 Brown and gold accents, movie posters & scenes were hung in the wall an old Rajesh Khanna movie on the tele completed the ambience.